shivannis/xandr-docs-public/xandr-docs/articles/curate/buying-msn-inventory.md

 ---
-title: Buying MSN Inventory for Curate
+title: Microsoft Curate - Buying MSN Inventory
 description: The article provides an overview of inventory, discussing its availability, volumes, various industry verticals, and formats with detailed specifications.

 ---